IBM/event-automation/_connectors/kc-sink-elastic/index.md

   - Technology
 ---

-Kafka Connect sink connector for Elasticsearch subscribes to one or more Kafka topics and writes the records to Elasticsearch.
+The Kafka Connect sink connector for Elasticsearch subscribes to one or more Kafka topics and writes the records to Elasticsearch.